-I study attention dynamics and information flows on digital platforms, with an emphasis on online political discourse, social media algorithms, and media ecosystems.
+I study attention dynamics and information flows on digital platforms, with an emphasis on online political/moral discourse, social media algorithms, and media ecosystems.
 My work takes an interdisciplinary approach, engaging communication, media psychology, U.S. politics, and computational social science.
 One question that motivates my recent work is how Artificial Intelligence (AI) functions as a communicator, competing for public attention across social media, newsrooms, and conversational interfaces.
 Empirically, I focus on English- and Mandarin-speaking societies in Asia and North America, contexts I have lived in and worked with for years.
 Methodologically, I draw on both causal and descriptive approaches, using digital trace data, computational multimodal analysis, AI and algorithm auditing, online experiments, and surveys as the question requires.

 In my free time, I enjoy skiing, gardening, and bouldering, as well as spending time with family, friends, and my three feline co-PIs, Toree, Ritto, and Blizzy.